 - Nursing Administration program clinical placement settings: Sites for preceptorship experiences may include any healthcare organizations including health systems, hospitals, community based settings or others where nursing leadership is practiced.

-The College of Nursing Office of Student Services supports the College of Nursing in establishing new agreements or contracts with approved clinical settings.
+The College of Nursing Office of Academic Affairs supports the College of Nursing in establishing new agreements or contracts with approved clinical settings.
 Establishing a new agreement with a setting or person can take six months or longer to finalize.
 We recommend starting the process early.

 Columbia campus travel requirements